-I followed the recipe from Recipe Tin Eats, but I did not fill the rolls with extra cheese and bacon because although I’m sure that would be delicious, it’s not how these rolls are usually made and I didn’t need all those extra calories.
+I followed the recipe from Recipe Tin Eats, but I did not fill the rolls with extra cheese and bacon.
+Although I’m sure that would be delicious, it’s not how these rolls are usually made and I didn’t need the extra calories.
 I was really pleased with the result; these tasted almost exactly like the rolls I used to get back in Australia.

 Australian Meat Pies

 Meat pies are very popular in Australia and they come in many variations.
-You can get small meat pies, referred to as ‘party pies’, but then you can get larger ones like this kind.
-I already have a recipe on here for Australian meat pies and so I didn’t want to make them as one of my Australia week recipes, but I wanted to include them anyway.
+You can get small meat pies, referred to as ‘party pies’, but you can also get larger ones like this.
+I already have a recipe on here for Australian meat pies so I didn’t want to make them as one of my Australia week recipes, but I wanted to include them in this post.

-There weren’t any surprises this week of course, since I was familiar with the food already.
+There weren’t any surprises this week of course, since I was familiar with food from Australia already.
 I probably enjoyed the chicken schnitzel the most, but the cheese and bacon rolls were delicious too.

 Next week, I will be cooking food from Austria.